thomiz/build-pipeline/README.md

 Clone the gh-pages branch to a catalog on your local drive (e.g. "gh-pages") and clone the master branches to a separate directory locally (e.g. "master").
 The "gh-pages" catalog is where you store all the files from the IG-generation "output" directory.
 The "master" directory is where you develop and store the artifacts for your IG and the directory that you point IG-publisher for input files to generate the IG.

+#### Action script permission

+If you plan to use a CI building using an action scrip like [this](#running-ig-publisher-as-a-github-workflow) you also have to add permission for pushing code using action scripts in the repo settings.
+(Actions->General->Workflow permission)

 ### Make an ImplementationGuide

 In a separate folder under "igs", define your IG and the FHIR artifacts (profiles, extensions etc.).
 Artifacts goes in the input folder.
 FHIR artifacts can be converted from xml/json to FSH or written by hand using the FSH language.